5 TIPS FOR PERSONAL TRAINERS

 It does not matter whether you are better at handling group training or one-on-one training, you should focus on what you are good at.
 If you are good at training teen or adults, there is a market for you.
 If you are vastly skilled and knowledgeable in strength and conditioning, bodybuilding, TRX or even Pilates, your should stick to what you are good at.

-The premise behind this ultra-niche focus approach is to make you the to-go guy/girl in your niche.
+The reasoning behind this ultra-niche focus approach is to make you the go-to guy/girl in your niche.
 People are willing to pay more for value.
 As such, they are willing to spend more to get quality services that meet their needs, rather than going to a jack-of-all-trades only to get mediocre results.
 Crucially, doing so makes marketing more effective and downright easier.

 The only constant in life is change.
 Things do not stay the same for quite long.
 As new technologies arise in the fitness industries, so does the path to getting fit.
 With this in mind, you should ensure that you keep abreast with the latest in your field.
 Attend workshops, read about new training protocols, and attend webinars.
 Keep your skills sharp, and you will reap from your efforts for a long time.